11968-ship-it/holbertonschool-hbnb/part1/README.md

 ### 2) Place Creation
 This section explains how a Place is created in the HBnB application.
-It shows how the request flows through the system layers and how components interact.
-It shows:
+It shows how the request flows through the system layers and how components interact:

 * The interaction between the client and API
 * The role of the facade in orchestrating business logic